 - a few handfuls arugula or other greens

 - Preheat the oven to 425 degrees F. Cut the garlic into several pieces, make small cuts here and there into the roast and stuff the garlic pieces in.

 - Sprinkle the meat with black pepper and slather with the mustard.
-Place the roast in a cast iron skillet or roasting pan and put in the oven.
+Place the roast in a cast iron skillet or roasting pan and transfer the oven.

 - Roast for 15 minutes.
 Reduce the heat to the 375 degrees F and cook until the meat registers 120-125 degrees F on a meat thermometer, about 25-30 minutes longer.

-- Remove from the oven and let rest for 10-15 minutes.
+- Remove from the oven and let rest for at least 15 minutes.
 Remove the garlic cloves and string.
 Slice thinly.

 - Assemble sandwich: Spread a sliced baguette or roll with Boursin cheese on both sides, and pile meat and arugula onto the bread.
 Top with other half of bread.